mdsanima/dotfiles/README.md

 # dotfiles

-These dotfiles include configuration settings for various tools like [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh/) and [Oh My Posh](https://github.com/JanDeDobbeleer/oh-my-posh/) for terminal customization, custom libraries, and many more.
+These dotfiles include configuration settings for various tools for terminal customization, custom libraries, and many more.
 Additionally, this repository contains template files that can be used for other repositories, such as _GitHub Actions Workflow_, _Dependabot_, _Labeler_, or other commonly used dotfiles.

-## Getting Started
+> [!NOTE]

-Ensure that you have [nerd-fonts](https://github.com/ryanoasis/nerd-fonts/) installed on your system.
+> Ensure that you have [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts/) installed on your operating system.

+## Installing

+Instructions for installing the dotfiles configuration.
+First, clone this repository, then run the installation script for your operating system.

-### Installation on Linux
+### Linux

-Clone this repository and execute the `./install.sh` script in the _Shell_ terminal to install the configurations on **Linux**.
+Run the `./install.sh` script in the _Shell_ terminal to install the configuration on **GNU/Linux** systems like _Ubuntu_ or _Debian_.
+This script include the [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh/) installation and many more.

-### Installation on Windows
+### Windows

-Clone this repository and execute the `.\install.ps1` script in the _PowerShell_ terminal to install the configurations on **Windows**.
+Run the `.\install.ps1` script in the _PowerShell_ to install the configuration on **Windows** system.
+This script include the [oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh/) installation and many more.